Rambeboy/t3rn-bridge-bot/README.md

    ```
    nano accounts/account.js
    ```
-   and setup your accounts usig PK or Seed
+   Setup your accounts using PK or Seed
 5. Configure the config
    ```
    nano config/config.js
    ```
+   Setup your config using OP / ARB
 6. To start the app run
    ```
    npm run start